HendrikKuehne/belief_propagation/doc/README.md

     m_{a\leftrightarrow b}\rightarrow \frac{m_{a\leftrightarrow b}}{\sqrt{|m_{a\rightarrow b}m_{b\rightarrow a}|}}.
 $$

 [^1]: This can be interpreted statistically.
-When interpreting the contraction of a PEPS as Belief Propagation on a factor graph, the graph in question becomes a "double edge factor graph".
+When interpreting the contraction of a TNS as Belief Propagation on a factor graph, the graph in question becomes a "double edge factor graph".
 The local marginals of it's variables can be calculated using eq.
 A3 of [Phys.
 Rev. Research 3, 023073 (2021)](https://doi.org/10.1103/PhysRevResearch.3.023073).
 By normalizing the messages in this particular way, we are normalizing the marginal.

 The BP algorithm is exact on trees, too.
 The approximation that it carries out is drastically different, however: MP directly implements the contraction of the network, s.t. each node holds the contraction value $Z$.
 Let $\text{cntr}_a$ be the result of the contraction of tensor $a$ with it's incident messages, then MP gives